simonefranza/moodle-mod_learninggoalwidget/README.md

 plugin to track their learning progress on the different topics.

-Each topic contains one or multiple learning goals and the lecturer can provide external links to lecture or supplementary material.
+Each topic contains one or multiple learning goals and the lecturer can provide external URLs to lecture or supplementary material.
 The 'taxonomy' (e.g. the list of topics and learning goals) can be entered manually via the settings or via a JSON file (see [JSON structure](#json-structure)).